**LA FIRE CARD Update**

 - Retirement communities

 At SureFire CPR, we understand that hospital fire safety begins with the fundamentals.
+That’s why our Hospital Fire Safety course is also a general hospital safety certification course that teaches students essential skills to keep hospital environments safe from fires and other hazards.
 We offer hands-on and classroom training to ensure that you can gain the insights to contribute to a top-notch hospital fire safety team.

 Is Fire Safety Required for Hospital Staff?